aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-merger/combine-multiple-worksheets-into-a-single-worksheet/_index.md

 Running the following code provides a workbook with a single worksheet containing the data of all three worksheets.

-**The output worksheet now contains the data of all 3 source worksheets**
+**The output worksheet now contains the data of all three source worksheets**

 ![todo:image_alt_text](combine-multiple-worksheets-into-a-single-worksheet_4.jpg)